Fairy houses: Origins

 Fairy houses have been recorded on Monhegan Island in Maine since the 1950s, although some claim they date back to the early 20th century.
 These houses were primarily made by local children.

 In the early 2000s, New Hampshire writer Tracy Kane began publishing children's books on fairy houses after visiting Monhegan.
 Kane has been credited with the popularization of fairy houses outside of Maine.

-By the mid-2000s, Portsmouth, New Hampshire, began organizing the Annual Fairy House Tour, which as of 2012 was one of the largest fairy house event in the world.
+By the mid-2000s, Portsmouth, New Hampshire, began organizing the Annual Fairy House Tour, which as of 2012 was one of the largest fairy house events in the world.

 Materials

 Many fairy house creators suggest that natural materials be used in their construction.
 Depending on the region, this can include logs and twigs, acorns and pinecones, grasses, shells, feathers, stones, or produce such as berries and pumpkins.
-Some will go further as to specify that fairy house creators should not disturb living plants while gathering materials for their creations.
+Some will go further and specify that fairy house creators should not disturb living plants while gathering materials for their creations.